On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: toc Non-archimedean condensed functional analysis (after Clausen--Scholze) toc Non-archimedean condensed functional analysis (after Clausen--Scholze)

 We denote by $T\mapsto \underline{T}$ the natural functor from the category of topological spaces/groups/rings/etc. to the category of sheaves of sets/groups/rings/etc. on the site of profinite sets with coverings given by finite families of jointly surjective maps; here, $\underline{T}$ is defined via sending a profinite set $S$ to the set/group/ring/etc. of the continuous functions $\mathscr{C}^0(S, T)$.

-Recall that if $T$ is a T1\footnote{A topological space $T$ is T1 if for all $x\in T$, the set $\{x\}$ is closed.} topological space, then $\underline{T}$ is a condensed set, \cite[Proposition 2.15]{Scholzecond}.
+Recall that if $T$ is a T1\footnote{A topological space $T$ is T1 if for all $x\in T$, the set $\{x\}$ is closed.} topological space, then $\underline{T}$ is a condensed set,\cite[Proposition 2.15]{Scholzecond}.
+The functor $T\mapsto \underline{T}$ from T1 topological spaces to condensed sets admits a left adjoint $X\mapsto X(*)_{\topp}$, sending a condensed set $X$ to the topological space $X(*)_{\topp}$ defined endowing the underlying set $X(*)$ with the quotient topology of $\bigsqcup_{S\to X}S\to X(*)$ where the disjoint union runs over $\kappa$-small extremally disconnected sets, for any $\kappa$ uncountable strong limit cardinal such that $X$ is determined by its values on $\kappa$-small $S$, \cite[Proposition 2.15, Proposition 1.7]{Scholzecond}.